andywihalim2/js-facemesh-demo/README.md

 Initial template for tf.js facemesh development demo

-use master branch to start with.

-for finished example use `finishedProject` branch
+use `master` branch to start with.
+For finished example use `finishedProject` branch.

 ## Available Scripts